Workers’ Disability Compensation

 - When an employee is not on a Leave of Absence and is receiving Workers’ Disability Compensation benefits, the Payroll Office will deduct the full premium (University and employee portion) for the employee’s other University benefits and continue convenience deductions unless specifically instructed otherwise by the employee.

 - When an employee is on a Leave of Absence and receiving Workers’ Disability Compensation benefits, the Payroll Office will not deduct any premiums for the employee’s other University benefits.
-Employees must make arrangments with the Benefits Office for the payment of premiums.
+Employees must make arrangements with the Benefits Office for the payment of premiums.